 1

-If you service commercial refrigeration clients with high-value stock, ensure your public liability limits reflect the potential exposure.
-A single cool store failure can result in stock loss claims far exceeding standard residential limits.
+If you service commercial refrigeration clients with high-value perishable stock, ensure your public liability limits reflect the potential exposure.
+A single coolroom failure at a food wholesaler can generate stock loss claims far exceeding standard residential limits.

 2